 The Old Testament book of Daniel is not in chronological order.
-This can be troublesome when trying to understand the events that take place in the book because the many prophecies and symbols that appear actually overlap one another.
+This can be troublesome when trying to understand the events that take place in the book because many of the prophecies and symbols actually overlap one another.

-For that reason, we have put together this timeline, with known dates and events.
-You will see the actual chronological order of the book of Daniel is: chapters 1-4, 7-8, 5-6, 9-12.
+Below is a timeline of the book of Daniel, with known dates and events.
+The actual chronological order of the book is: chapters 1-4, 7-8, 5-6, 9-12.
 Notice that chapters 5-6 and chapters 7-8 are flip-flopped with each other.

-(A following chart – Parallel Themes in the Book of Daniel – provides a visual of the book’s key points.
+A following chart Parallel Themes in the Book of Daniel provides a visual of the book’s key points.
 See also The Main Message of Daniel.

 Timeline of Daniel